Best Steam summer sale 2019 deals

 Originally published June 25, 10:24 a.m.
 PT.

-Update, June 25, 11:24 a.m.: Adds details.
-June 26: Adds new featured games and prices.
-June 27: Adds new featured games.
-June 28: Adds new featured games, Grand Prix changes and indie game developer tweets.
-July 1: Adds new featured games.
-July 2: Adds new featured games.

-Discuss: Best Steam summer sale 2019 deals: DayZ, Call of Duty: WWII and more deep discounts
+Discuss: Best Steam summer sale 2019 deals: Fallout 4, The Witcher 3 and more deep discounts

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This story has been updated regularly throughout summer sale to add the latest featured games.